KubeRocketCI/docs/versioned_docs/version-3.10/use-cases/custom-pipelines-flow.md

     ![Argo CD Sync](../assets/use-cases/custom-tekton-pipelines/argocd-sync.png "Argo CD Sync")

-### Replace existing pipelines for components with custom pipelines
+### Replace Existing Pipelines for Components With Custom Pipelines

 This section demonstrates how to replace existing build, review, deploy, and clean pipelines with custom pipelines in KubeRocketCI.
 Two cases are covered: replacing build and review pipelines for a created component, and replacing deploy and clean pipelines for an existing deployment flow.